 - Fit: With frameless packs it is the load itself which provides the structure.
-With a foam mat acting as a makeshift frame sheet, ideally a frameless pack should mould to the contours of your back.
+With a foam or inflatable mat acting as a makeshift frame sheet, ideally a frameless pack should mould to the contours of your back.
 In order for that to happen, particular attention must be paid to the manner in which your pack is filled (see Loading a Backpack in the Skills section).
 A heavy load packed indiscriminately into a frameless model, will be a lot more uncomfortable than it would be in a more forgiving internal or external frame backpack.

 - Weight: Frameless packs are lighter, but not at the cost of durability.
 The one caveat to this point is if you consistently overload them, in which case they will eventually breakdown as a result of excessive strain.

 - Cost: As an added bonus, frameless packs are generally cheaper (Note: Unless they are made of cuben fiber).

 - Unless you are planning a career as a high altitude porter, carrying gear for a family of four or heading off into the wilds for a three week trip with no resupply, then such heavy packs are overkill.
 There is simply no need to have a pack this heavy.

-- If you have a moderately light base weight of around 8 kg / 17.6 lbs (very achievable for most backpackers), than a pack with a 65-70 litre capacity should be sufficient.
-If filled correctly, this will provide enough space for essential equipment plus at least four or five days food.
+- If you have a moderately light base weight of around 8 kg / 17.6 lbs (very achievable for most backpackers), than a pack with a 65 litre capacity should be sufficient.
+If filled correctly, this will provide enough space for essential equipment plus at least four to five days food.

-- In a word, no. Pack covers have a tendency to get caught on branches and can sag in wet weather if not properly sized for your pack.
+In a word, no. Pack covers have a tendency to get caught on branches and can sag in wet weather if not properly sized for your pack.
 Instead of a pack cover, try lining the inside of your backpack with a trash compactor bag.
 It’s lighter, more affordable and does exactly the same job.
-The only time I will cover the outside of my pack is if I am wearing a poncho tarp.
+The only time I will cover the outside of my pack is if I’m wearing a poncho.

-Irrespective of which backpack model you choose, the durability of your pack is to a large extent contingent upon how you care for it.
+Irrespective of which fabric you choose, the durability of your pack is to a large extent contingent upon how you care for it.
 I’m not suggesting mollycoddling; just basic common sense precautions.
-Tips for improving the longevity of your backpack include:

 - Don’t regularly overload it.